maelchiotti/GTagger/README.md

 It uses [wrap-genius](https://github.com/fedecalendino/wrap-genius) to find the track and its lyrics based on its title and artist.

-To avoid any issue with your files, please backup them before using GTagger.
+To avoid any issue with your files, please back them up before using GTagger.

 ## Usage